d-mon-/typeOf/README.md

 >
 > null **instanceof** Object === **false**

-null shouldn't be an object, and even if it is in JS, it is not an instance of Object.
+null shouldn't be an object...
+And even if it is the case in JS, null is not an instance of Object...

 > **typeof** /regularexpression/ **===** 'object'

-every type I see this line, I would expect *'regexp'*
+every time I see this line, I would expect *'regexp'*

-**new** Number(42) and 42 have the same constructor name, but are completely different.
+**new** Number(42) and 42 have the same constructor name, but doesn't have the same type:

+- one is an object

+- the other one is a primitive value: number

 (String and Boolean have the same "problem")

 > **typeof** NaN **===** 'number'